The Park

 · observe birds from the bird hide and viewing platforms

-· enjoy the Federation Trail, and
+· enjoy the art walls along the Federation Trail, and

 · encourage their children to play on the adventure playground,